paion-data/linuxserver-documentation/README.md

 !!! warning
-    This site (linuxserver.qubitpi.org) is NOT the official LinuxServer.io documentation and is used for personal study only.
+    This site (linuxserver.qubitpi.org) is NOT the official LinuxServer.io documentation and is used as the Knowledge Hub for Paion Data's dev teams only.
 The official LinuxServer.io documentation is at [docs.linuxserver.io](https://docs.linuxserver.io/)

 # Introduction